bilbopingouin/docs-git/Sed.md

 sed -n '5,10p;11q' file
 ```

-It is also possible to useo
+It is also possible to use
 ```bash
 sed -n '\cpatternc,10p;11q' file
 ```